Growth Beyond the Greenhouse: Hidden Benefits of Recruiting Skilled Management in the Cannabis Industry

 Depending on the individual and their previous experiences, every new hire or contract represents an opportunity to expand your MJ business through diversity.
 An opportunity to bring creative methods from other seemingly unrelated industries such as real estate or production engineering.
 Learning how others have been successful in industries that deal in assets, production, marketing, etc. holds an inherent, but often overlooked, value to an owner/operator’s business.
 The prior experiences of employees can prove invaluable to a business at the most unexpected times, but especially at critical tipping points – when a business is on teetering on the edge of growing or dying.

-Hiring from outside the marijuana industry adds valuable dimensionality to your operations.
+Hiring from outside the marijuana industry adds a valuable dimension to your operations.
 When hiring from within the industry, there is legitimate business value in finding creative, cutting edge personnel.
 Independent creativity coupled with the opportunity to share ideas and concerns is what can ultimately outmatch the branding budgets of the big dogs.
 Diversify experiences.
 Invite creativity.

 TWO Skilled management helps share the load.